Introduction [2/10]

 Exercises:

-1. Change the Disc Color: Modify the color of the disc to purple.
+Change the color of the disc to purple.

 [Run the program]